Another Jimi Blake plant. I have history with this choice of Jimi’s…and the NW has a history with Bananas as well!

 I‘ve always intended to try M. velutina, but haven’t as of yet.
 It comes from Assam, another province of northern India, east of Sikkim, which includes the headwaters of the Brahmaputra River in the Himalayas, which suggests hardiness here.
 Annie’s Annuals and Plant Delights both say this is hardy to zn 7b, down to 5ºF!!! but I don’t know anyone here that’s grown it successfully outside.
 Allegedly, like M. sikkimensis, this is claimed to have adapted well beyond the cold limits of the tropics…just how far and whether it can endure here or not, I don’t know…yet!
 The lure of exotic plants, especially with graphic markings and edible fruit in the NW is strong!

-The tropical conditions within SE Asia, the Philippines and the rest of the area once known as the East Indies, will, in all likelihood, continue for many more millions of years, however, as Man induced ‘climate change’ continues, there have been increasing periods of drought in Malaysia which will become problematic for bananas there.
+The tropical conditions within SE Asia, the Philippines and the rest of the area once known as the East Indies, will, continue following the same geological/climatological cycles, for many more millions of years, however, as Man induced ‘climate change’ continues, there have been increasing periods of drought in Malaysia which will become problematic for bananas there as will habitat and species loss which is currently decimating local biotic communities.
 What this will mean for this region is unknown, but it is worrisome.
 Wild populations of Musa spp. will likely experience a loss of supportive landscapes as a result of this drying, added to the losses of habitat they’ve been experiencing as wild lands are converted to human use, as large plantation farms dedicated to the production of export crops continue to proliferate.
-Bananas have ‘always’ had this soft, warm, southern edge to move to in order to escape cold temperatures.
+Bananas have ‘always’ had this soft, warm, southern edge to move to in order to escape cold temperatures while polar ice extended equatorially.
 Experts expect an uptick in extinctions now in this portion of Musa’s range.
 The marginal species in the north had previously seemed to be the most precarious.
+Others likely are as cycles continue into the far ‘human’ future.

 Life on Earth has always seemed to be a bit of a crap shoot, but overall diversity has increased over time despite the countless extinctions that have occurred…even taking into account the Earth’s several major extinction events.
 Species rebound!
 New are created!
 This world is nothing if not dynamic.
 Had Australia drifted a little more easterly, the Malayan Archipelago wouldn’t exist as it does today and Musa’s once safe haven from the cold would have been greatly limited.
 Had there been only deep seas with a few widely scattered islands, the surviving bananas would be very different.
 They could be only a minor note in the fossil record.
 On the other hand had the Australian Plate remained attached to Antarctica, blocking the circumpolar ocean current, perhaps we never would have entered the long cool period that we have and most of North America would still be enjoying the tropical and sub-tropical climate we once had…and we would have our own banana species….So many ifs!
 Knowing this, as an ‘intelligent’ people, shouldn’t we be doing all that we can to insure the continuation of the life and all of its systems and cycles that we can?